resonatehq-examples/example-durable-sleep-ts/README.md

 **Resonate TypeScript SDK**

-This example application showcases the Context.sleep() API that enables a function to reliably sleep for days, weeks, or even years if needed.
+This example application showcases the sleep API that enables a function to reliably sleep for days, weeks, or even years if needed.

 ## Problem